 They say you should never meet your heroes.
-It’s a lesson that Uma, the engineer of the science space ship Gallion, learns the hard way in Ren Hutchings’ new sci-fi space opera novel Under Fortunate Stars (hardcover, Kindle, audiobook).
+It’s a lesson that Uma, the engineer of the science space ship Gallion, learns the hard way in Ren Hutchings’ new sci-fi space opera novel Under Fortunate Stars (paperback, hardcover, Kindle, audiobook).
 In the following email interview, Hutchings discusses what inspired and influenced this epic story.

 To start, what is Under Fortunate Stars about, and when and where does it take place?